SohaibMariam/az900-quiz-for-7abibty/README.md

 # AZ-900-Quiz-for-7abibty
-Please do you best wish all the best
+Please do your best, wish you all the best 7abibty